Eyemsham/digital-portfolio/README.md

-# LunoDev
+# Sinesipho Ngqobe

-A minimal personal branding and portfolio site built under my **LunoDev** brand.
+Web Designer & UI/UX Designer based in Cape Town, South Africa.

-I create clean, responsive, and user-focused websites with a strong focus on web design, UI/UX design, layout, usability, and modern visual design.
+I create clean, responsive, and user-focused websites with a strong focus on layout, usability, and modern visual design.

-## About
+## About Me

-LunoDev is my personal web design brand.
-The goal is to present my work in a clean, professional, and modern way while showing my skills in designing and building simple digital experiences.
+I am a web designer and UI/UX designer with a background in web development.
+I enjoy creating simple, modern websites that are easy to use and visually clean.

-The site is designed to attract young entrepreneurs, creatives, and small businesses in Cape Town who need clean, user-friendly websites.
+My goal is to grow into a well-rounded designer who can take an idea from concept to final website.

 ## Services